jkillingsworth/jkillingsworth.com/_posts/2019-01-26-the-distribution-of-price-fluctuations.md

 * [*Microsoft Stock Prices and the Laplace Distribution*](https://businessforecastblog.com/microsoft-stock-prices-and-the-laplace-distribution/)
 * [*Distributions of Stock Returns and Other Asset Prices*](https://businessforecastblog.com/distributions-of-stock-returns-and-other-asset-prices/)

 This series cites plenty of evidence that favors the use of the Laplace distribution to model price movements.
-Nonetheless, as I have illustrated in this post, there are still some cases where the histogram does not exhibit the pointy shaped peak characteristic of the Laplace distribution.
+Nonetheless, as I have illustrated in this post, there are still some cases where the histogram does not exhibit the pointy-shaped peak characteristic of the Laplace distribution.

 Based on his study of historical cotton prices, Mandelbrot claims that price fluctuations are best described by a family of [stable distributions](https://en.wikipedia.org/wiki/Stable_distribution).
 These distributions are more rounded at the peak than the Laplace distribution.
 I currently don't know enough about this class of probability distributions to draw my own conclusions, but I think it's an area worthy of further study.